 The most common challenge facing this age group, which is now fast increasing, is that once they have given up work and family or friends have either died or moved away, there is a great void to overcome by focussing on a new interest.
-People are now living longer and should an older person not have anything to stimulate or involve them during the day they can quickly become housebound, lethargic, lonely, depressed and isolated.
+People are now living longer and should an older person not have anything to stimulate or involve them during the day they can quickly become house-bound, lethargic, lonely, depressed and isolated.
 This can have a negative impact on their physical and mental health, resulting in the need for the support of health and welfare services.
-We therefore consider we are leading the way in the "Preventative Agenda".
+Unpaid carers (often partners or family members) are at risk of isolation due to their caring responsibilities and we try to encourage carers to attend a weekly class, club or activity.
+We encourage our Volunteers and Members to create, design and manage evening/day opportunities on a "friendship basis" at the Ruth Winston Centre.

 Attending regularly at Ruth Winston Centre encourages older people to venture out of their homes into a place of safety, warmth and comfort, where they can talk, reminisce and engage with their peers and access advice and information.
 In addition, they can connect with the wider community by attending a club meeting, supper or lunch club, class or other activity.
 For some of our members the ability to drop in each day to our Community Cafe for a warm drink, lunch and a chat gives structure to their day, boosts their self-esteem keeping them happier and stimulated.
-"BEAT IT" is an in-progress project at the Ruth Winston Centre to encourage and help our members to achieve high standards of health and well-being by targeting five important conditions that are vital to a healthy lifestyle.
-Members taking part are encouraged to select a series of classes and activities to take part in as often as possible.

-We continue to aim to deliver the "Objects of the Charity" which includes offering services and facilities in a community environment, to include everyone from all cultures and ethnic backgrounds from the community of Enfield; to ensure the same opportunity to access services to those, who would otherwise suffer from loneliness, isolation and social exclusion.
-By bringing them together in our self contained building, the over 50s in Enfield are able to enjoy an active, independent and healthy lifestyle via the provision of fitness related classes, computer/IT training classes, handcraft classes, social networking opportunities, membership of clubs and health maintenance and screening services.
-During the year, we continue to facilitate, with thanks to some of our Volunteers, day trips to various seaside resorts and historic towns.
-We are pleased that we have been able to maintain and increase our level of Volunteer numbers, all of whom are offered regular training and support as appropriate and are essential to the success of the Charity.
-They have the opportunity to input Member's suggestions and influence decision making and shape change.
+We continue to aim to deliver the Objects of the Charity through services, classes/groups and facilities in a community environment, to include everyone from all cultures and ethnic backgrounds from the community of Enfield with the aim pf providing the same opportunity to all in our self contained building, enabling the over 50s in Enfield to enjoy an active, independent and healthy lifestyle via the provision of a wide range of fitness related classes, computer/IT training classes, handcraft classes, board games, languages, social networking opportunities, membership of clubs and health maintenance and screening services.

+Essential to the continued success of the Centre is maintaining the valuable group of volunteer members who are offered regular training and support as appropriate to their roles and are essential to the success of the Charity.